 An on-line meeting of the Review Panel may be requested by the Chairs if deemed necessary (for example to discuss proposals with highly discrepant scores).

-At least 50% of the available Access will be allocated to applications from the two Junior PI categories.
+At least 50% of the available Access will be allocated to applications from Junior Pls.